TNO-ropt/ropt-everest/docs/usage/everest_config.md

 ## Modifying Everest Configuration Settings

-The `run_plan` function accepts the Everest configuration as an argument when it starts.
+Within the `run_plan` function you will usually load an Everest configuration using the [`load_config`][ropt_everest.load_config] function.
 This configuration can be modified before running any optimization or evaluation steps.
 However, it's important to note that not all modifications will necessarily take effect, and some may lead to unexpected behavior.
 Currently, it's considered safe to modify most settings within the `optimization` section, as well as the `realization_weights` in the `model` section.

 ## Handling `max_batch_num`